kang-cao-corgi/coj/notes.md

 #### ***The serpent*** - animal - no legs after his corruption

 #### ***Man*** - used by the devil and sinned - ***the offspring of Satan***

+although made in the image of God, the moment man sinned, he belonged to the devil

 - [Jn13:18](https://www.blueletterbible.org/niv/jhn/13/18/s_1010018)
 - [Mt25:31-33](https://www.blueletterbible.org/niv/mat/25/31/s_954031)